firebadnofire/Unity_test/README.md

 Versions will be changed every push. ie: Dev beta 0.0.1 -> Dev beta 0.0.2

 I generally will not increce a number past 10 unless it is the first number. ie: Dev beta 0.0.9 -> Dev beta 0.1.0 and Dev beta 9.9.9 -> Dev beta 10.0.0

-## Proper credit
-This is where I will credit any used assets according to their licenses:

-Gun muzzle flash: User Julius on <opengameart.org>